Computing one-loop corrections to effective vertices with two scales in the EFT for Multi-Regge processes in QCD: One-loop corrections to scattering vertices with two scales

-The minus sign in front of the self-energy contribution in Eq.~(\ref{Eq:W-dec}) appears due to the necessity to ``localize'' one-loop corrections to effective vertices in rapidity~\cite{Hentschinski:2011tz,Chachamis:2012cc,Chachamis:2012gh,Chachamis:2013hma,gaQq-real-photon}.
+The minus sign in front of the Reggeon self-energy contributions in the Fig.~\ref{Fig:EFT-1-R} appears due to the necessity to ``localize'' one-loop corrections to effective vertices in rapidity~\cite{Hentschinski:2011tz,Chachamis:2012cc,Chachamis:2012gh,Chachamis:2013hma,gaQq-real-photon}.
 As it was noted in the end of Sec.~\ref{Sec:EFT}, our regularization for rapidity divergences in real corrections acts as a smooth cutoff at rapidities $\pm\log(1/r)/2$.
 It is instructive to extend this point of view also to the case of virtual corrections.
 Then the following picture emerges.
-Rapidity of the loop momentum in the ``backward'' $\Gamma_{+\mu}^{(1)}$-vertex is naturally bounded from below by some scale $\sim -\log q_-/\sqrt{t_1}$, while, due to regularization of $1/l^-$-pole, it is also bounded from above by $\log(1/r)/2$.
+Rapidity of the loop momentum in the ``backward''-vertex (e.g. $\Gamma_{+\mu}^{(1)}$) is naturally bounded from below by some scale $\sim -\log q_-/\sqrt{t_1}$, while, due to regularization of $1/l^-$-pole, it is also bounded from above by $\log(1/r)/2$.
 For the ``forward'' vertex situation is reversed: rapidity of the gluon in the loop is bounded from above by the natural rapidity scale of this vertex $\sim\log P_+/\sqrt{t_1}$ while from below it is cut-off by $-\log(1/r)/2$ due to regularization of $1/l^+$ pole.
-Finally for the ``central'' contribution, which is given by Reggeized quark self-energy, containing both poles, rapidity of momentum in the loop is bounded from below by $-\log (1/r)/2$ and from above by $\log(1/r)/2$.
+Finally for the ``central'' contribution, which is given by Reggeon self-energy, containing both poles, rapidity of momentum in the loop is bounded from below by $-\log (1/r)/2$ and from above by $\log(1/r)/2$.
 To make logarithmic divergences cancel we should remove double counting of the region $-\log (1/r)/2\leq y \leq \log (1/r)/2$ from contributions of ``forward'' and ``backward'' vertices, i.e. we should subtract the central contribution from each of them.
-In total, we are subtracting $2W_{\mu\nu}^{(1,\Sigma)}$ and adding back $W_{\mu\nu}^{(1,\Sigma)}$, thus we get a minus sign in front of this contribution in Eq.~(\ref{Eq:W-dec}).
-As a result of this procedure, logarithmic rapidity divergences cancel between ``forward'', ``backward'' and ``central'' contributions and we are left with $r$-independent result for $W^{\rm (1, Q)}_{\mu\nu}$.
-Projecting it on the $F_2$ structure-function and discarding $O(x_B)$-terms we exactly reproduce the real part of QCD result (\ref{eq:C_2-QCD}), while the {\it imaginary part} of QCD result is twice as large as imaginary part of one-Reggeon exchange (Regge-pole) contribution (\ref{Eq:W-dec})\footnote{The same is true for imaginary part of amplitude studied in our Ref.~\cite{gaQq-real-photon}.
-In Eq.~(21) of this reference, the imaginary part of one-Reggeon exchange amplitude is written and our statement that it accounts for the full imaginary part of the amplitude is wrong.
-Instead one should consider also two Reggeon exchange diagrams as we do in Sec.~\ref{Sec:Imag}.}.
-The reason for this mismatch is that one-Reggeon exchange diagrams, which we have taken into account, are responsible only for the {\it positive-signature part} of the amplitude of the process (\ref{Eq:ga_ga-q_q}), while the part with negative signature is given by diagrams with two Reggeons in $t$-channel, as it will be shown in the next section.
+In total, we are subtracting the central contribution two times and then adding it back, thus we get a minus sign in front of this contribution in the Fig.~\ref{Fig:EFT-1-R}.
+As a result of this procedure, logarithmic rapidity divergences cancel between ``forward'', ``backward'' and ``central'' contributions and we are left with $r$-independent result for the Regge limit.